Bracket slice and assignment methods adapted for random vectors and arrays.

 typically an array-like R object of a similar class as

 For matrices and arrays.
-If TRUE
+If TRUE the result is coerced

 to the lowest possible dimension (see the examples).
 This only works for